robert-krivelis/robert-krivelis/README.md

 👋 Hi, I’m @robert-krivelis.

-I'm looking for roles in data engineering, data analyst, and machine vision positions.
+I'm currently working as a data engineer at RBC! :)

 I've spent a lot of time creating projects with these languages, frameworks, and technologies:
 - Python